Identify learning objectives and student-learning outcomes that the service-learning experience will meet.

 Make sure to define course requirements to both students and community partners, as well as expectations and logistics.

 Provide students with a service-learning orientation or invite your SL coordinator to present to your class.
-Students may need help understanding the issue they will be addressing and the community need.
+Students may need help understanding the issue they will be addressing and community priorities.

 Check in to make sure students are engaged in their service activity or project.
 Are they reporting to the site or making progress on their project?